giespaepen/Azure-CreateLetsencrypt-Certs-Runbook/Readme.md

 - The `run as account` should have `DNS Zone Contributor` rights in the DNS zone.
 - The `run as account` should have `certificate management` and `get and list secrets` rights in the key vault

-Create a runbook and past the `Runbook.ps1` script in it.
+Create a Powershell runbook and past the `Runbook.ps1` script in it.
 Configure the variables and run it.
 Publish it and then configure a schedule to run it every week.

 That should be it.

+### Modules
+Go to your automation account and make sure that following modules are installed:

+- Az.Accounts (incl submodules)
+- Az.DNS
+- Az.Keyvault
+- ACME-PS

+## Thanks to
+This runbook is based upon the ACME-PS library: https://github.com/PKISharp/ACME-PS

 ## Contribute
 Feel free to fork copy and edit the script for your personal cases and use.
 However, if you can improve it, send me a PR.